poromise/cognitive-systems-for-healthtechnology-applications/README.md

-# cognitive-systems-for-healthtechnology-applications
+# Cognitive Systems for Health Technology Applications TX00DG16-3001
- My home assignments and achievements on the course Cognitive Systems for Health Technology Applications.
+ This repository contains my personal solutions to assignments and projects given during the Cognitive Systems for Health Technology Applications course in Metropolia in January to March 2018.